shuntia/bestest/README.md

 dependencies: Files to be moved into the root of the virtual environment

 entry: entry point for the program(unnecessary for some languages, but currently required.)

+### Allow options

+FileIO: File I/O access
+SysAccess: Access to libraries like `sys`
+Runtime: Access to `Runtime` object
+Threading: running multiple threads
+Reflection: Reflecting classes
+ProcessExec: Execute external programs
+SystemCall: Invoke raw syscalls
+Network: Networking access
+Assembly: Inline assembly like `asm!()` for rust
+Signal: Sending arbitrary signals to external processes
+Process: Java's `ProcessBuilder`
+Unsafe: `unsafe` in rust
+FFI: Access to FFI
+Command: Access to execute commands interpreted by `sh` or `cmd`
+OsAccess: Access to OS-specific functions in python like `os.system()`
+Eval: Use of python `eval`
+Exec: Use of python `exec`
+Import: Use of external libraries
+Ctypes: Use of C types via FFI-like interfaces
+Pickle: Use of pickles in python
+All: Allow all

 ### Command-line options